Editor’s note: This post was originally published on 8/3/16 and has been updated for accuracy and comprehension.

 Catch the series here:

-You’ve heard the advice about blogging: It works.
-You have to do it.
-Why aren’t you doing it yet?
 You aren’t hearing this advice because it’s glorified.
-Blogging for professional speakers works, especially as part of your inbound marketing system.
+Blogging for professional speakers and consultants works, especially as part of your inbound marketing system.

 Here’s how to start a blog and why this one factor will help power your entire marketing campaign.